snehaM2210/snehaM2210/README.md

 - 🔭 I’m currently working on a website
-- 🌱 I’m currently learning javascript,blender 3D and Unity
+- 🌱 Presently I'm learning javascript,blender 3D and Unity
-- 👯 I’m looking forward to collaborate on Github
+- 👯 Eagerly looking forward to collaborate on Github
 - 🤔 I’m looking for help with websites,js and unity related stuff
 - 💬 Ask me about how to keep the josh(spirit) high even in worst situations!
 - 📫 How to reach me: snehamallik665@gmail.com